 - Every 7 days — a weekly summary

 The catch is that even the "Instantly" setting is batched.
 Rightmove processes millions of saved searches, and alerts are queued and dispatched in cycles rather than sent the moment a listing appears.
-In practice, users report delays of 2 to 8 hours between a property going live and their receiving an email about it.
+In practice, alerts arrive in hours rather than minutes — and renters frequently report waiting a day or more after a listing has gone live.
 We covered the full timing breakdown in our guide on when Rightmove sends email alerts.

 This delay is where most renters lose the race.

-There is a further limitation that makes Rightmove's email alerts even less reliable than the delay alone suggests: each alert email displays a maximum of 14 properties, even if more listings match your criteria.
+There is a further limitation that makes Rightmove's email alerts even less reliable than the delay alone suggests: each alert email displays only a limited selection of matching properties, not the full list of new listings against your saved search.

 For renters with broad criteria in busy areas, this means some newly listed properties may never reach your inbox in a timely manner — even with the "Instantly" setting enabled.